MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 Listing Approved Community Health Units
 -----------------------------------------------
-Community Health Units that have been approved can be seen through clickin the ``Approved Units`` link the side bar as the screen below shows.
+Community Health Units that have been approved can be seen through clicking the ``Approved Units`` link the side bar as the screen below shows.